kyma-project/website/content/blog-posts/2020-03-22-release-notes-1.11/index.md

 ### API packages introduced

-Kyma 1.11 comes with a new **API Packages** feature in beta.
+Kyma 1.11 comes with a new beta feature called **API Packages**.
 This feature can be enabled with a dedicated override `global.enableAPIPackages: "true"` and makes sense only if you have Compass installed in your Kyma Runtime.

 With this setup, you see a completely new UI for Applications.
 This view fetches data from the Compass module that is installed in your Runtime.